Joe Val: Life and career

-Two major fundraising benefits were held to help defray medical costs and household bills while Joe was ill and unable to work.
-The first benefit concert was organized in November 1984 by Len Domler (The Sounding Board Coffeehouse) and Kevin Lynch in West Hartford, CT.
-The Johnson Mountain Boys, Del & Jerry McCoury, Bob & Dan Paisley and Traver Hollow donated their time, expenses, and talents to entertain a sold-out theater crowd.
+Two major fundraising benefits were held to cover medical costs and household bills while Valiante was ill and unable to work.
+The first benefit concert was organized in November 1984 in West Hartford, Connecticut, at which The Johnson Mountain Boys, Del & Jerry McCoury, Bob & Dan Paisley and Traver Hollow performed.

-The second benefit, the Joe Val Benefit and Appreciation Day, on June 9, 1985 (two days before Joe died) was organized by the Boston Bluegrass Union (BBU), the now defunct North River Bluegrass Association (Cathy & Ted Howland and Linda Fitzpatrick) and many volunteers.
-A full day and early evening of jams, workshops and concerts drew many familiar names and a large crowd.
-Among the performers were the duo of Tony Rice & Jimmy Gaudreau (making a surprise appearance), John Lincoln Wright, Bill Keith, Traver Hollow, White Mountain Bluegrass, Joe's brother Paul Valiante (singing with Traver Hollow) and more.
+A second benefit, the Joe Val Benefit and Appreciation Day, on June 9, 1985, was organized by the Boston Bluegrass Union, the North River Bluegrass Association, and several volunteers.
+Among the performers were the duo of Tony Rice & Jimmy Gaudreau, John Lincoln Wright, Bill Keith, Traver Hollow, White Mountain Bluegrass, Valiante's brother Paul Valiante and more.